tsmith4014/GitHub-Profile-Power-Up-Guide/README.md

 1. Go to your GitHub repository and click on `Actions`.
 2. You'll find a `.yml` file under the `.github/workflows` directory in your repository.
 This file is pre-configured to run the Python scripts.
-3. Click on `Run workflow` to manually trigger the GitHub Action or simply push a commit to automatically trigger it.
+3. Click on `Run workflow` to manually trigger the GitHub Action.
+After a moment, the workflow will start.
+If you wish, you can click on the running workflow to watch the steps in real-time.
+This is also where you can see the results of the run and where you'll want to go if the run fails.
+Debugging steps are included in the `.yml` file, which will print useful information within the workflow logs.
+While this may sound complicated, it's not difficult once you start exploring.
+Like AWS, GitHub allocates a generous amount of free action minutes for running your custom workflows.

 ## Customize Your Profile

 Feel free to customize the Python scripts to add more features or change the existing ones and and populate the various sections with your own information.